hitobito/development/README.md

 Start a remote Ubuntu session by clicking on the buttom left corner which should be highlighted in green, and select _New WSL window_.

-A new VSCode instance opens with the remote Ubuntu session enabled.
+A new VSCode instance opens with remote Ubuntu enabled.

 Confirm the buttom left corner highlighted in green and indicating the Ubuntu session.

 Start the terminal within VSCode.

 Well donne!
-You are set to follow the instructions of section _[Preparation][preparation]_, using the remote Ubuntu session within the VSCode terminal.
+You are set to follow the instructions of section _[Preparation][preparation]_, using the Ubuntu session within the VSCode terminal.

 [vs_code]: https://code.visualstudio.com/download
 [preparation]: #preparation